-Hepburn Shire - a place where all people in our community are valued, partnerships are fostered, the environment is protected, diversity is supported and innovation embraced.
+Hepburn Shire - an inclusive rural community located in Dja Dja Wurrung country where all people are valued, partnerships are fostered, environment is protected, diversity supported, and innovation embraced.

-A resilient and sustainable environment
+A resilient, sustainable and protected environment

 A responsive, adaptive, and resilient community that addresses changes to our climate and biodiversity.